yasemingirgin/yasemingirgin.github.io/README.md

 I am a PhD candidate in Sociology at Boston University.
 My research areas are economic sociology, organizations, culture, urban sociology, political sociology, and social psychology.

 ### Dissertation Research
-How do competitors make investment decisions in creative industries?
-My dissertation examines the micro-, meso-, and macro-level dynamics of the film and television industry, analyzing how culture, identity, and market structures shape investment strategies and their outcomes.
-I investigate how individual actors, organizational logics, and broader institutional forces interact in a field where symbolic value and market competition are deeply intertwined.
+How does identity shape market competition in creative industries?
+My dissertation analyzes the film and television industry in Turkey across micro, meso, and macro levels, examining how culture, identity, and market structures influence investment strategies and outcomes in a field where symbolic value and competition intersect.

 Committee: Jonathan Mijs (Chair), Alya Guseva, Neha Gondal, Ezra Zuckerman